domschrei/isc22-mallob/README.md

 2. Run `docker build -t mallob:worker .`

 After building both images, run `docker image ls` and make sure you see both `mallob:leader` and `mallob:worker` in the list of images.

+## License

+The sources in this repository, including the Dockerfiles building Mallob, are licensed under MIT-0.
+The sources of Mallob itself are provided under a different license (LGPLv3 by default).